-Parijat Academy is a school for underprivileged children in Pamohi Village near Guwahati, Assam.
-There are also currently nine smaller satellite schools of the same name other remote tribal villages.
-Established in 2003 bu Uttam Teron, Parijat began with just 4 children in a small room with a pair of desks and benches.
-Uttam felt the essential need for education among children of his community, who were mostly engaged by their parents in labor from a very young age.
-(Read more about Uttam’s story here…).
+Parijat Academy is a school for underprivileged children in Pamohi Village near Guwahati, Assam, North East India.
+There is also satellite school of the same name in the Garbhanga Forest region.
+Established in 2003 but Uttam Teron, Parijat began with just 4 children in a small room with a pair of desks and benches.
+Uttam saw the essential need for education.
+Children of his community who were mostly engaged by the in parents in labor from a very young age.

 From small beginnings Parijat Academy has now proudly grown to a school of over 500 students.
-It is a non religious and non profitable school providing free education where children are encouraged to develop the positive qualities of loving kindness, compassion and universal responsibility.
+It is a non religious and non profitable school providing free education.
+Children are encouraged to develop the positive qualities of loving kindness, compassion and universal responsibility.

-Parijat (meaning “heavenly flower”) Academy is a school for children of families with low income, living in Pamohi and the school covers nine tribal villages namely Pamohi, Mahguapra, Deosutal, Garchuk, Mainakhorong, Dhalbama, Nowagaon, Garoghuli and Garbhanga.
-The Founder, Uttam Teron believes that education is the birth right of every child and no child – rich or poor – should be left behind.
+Parijat (meaning “heavenly flower in Assamese”) Academy is a school for children of families of low income, living in Pamohi.
+The school covers nine tribal villages namely Pamohi, Mahguapra, Deosutal, Garchuk, Mainakhorong, Dhalbama, Nowagaon, Garoghuli and Garbhanga.
+Founder, Uttam Teron believes that education is the birth right of every child and no child – rich or poor – should be left behind.